microsoft/azuredatastudio/CONTRIBUTING.md

 Please remember to do the following:

 * Search the issue repository to see if there exists a duplicate.
-* Recreate the issue after disabling all extensions (see the [docs for how to do this](https://code.visualstudio.com/docs/editor/extension-gallery#_disable-an-extension)).
-If you find the issue is caused by an extension you have installed please file an issue on the extension respectively.
-* Simplify your code around the issue so we can better isolate the problem.
+* Simplify your scripts around the issue so we can better isolate the problem.

 Don't feel bad if we can't reproduce the issue and ask for more information!

-Finally, this is our [issue tracking](https://github.com/Microsoft/vscode/wiki/Issue-Tracking) work flow that describes what happens once you submitted an issue.

 ## Contributing Fixes
-If you are interested in fixing issues and contributing directly to the code base, please see the document [How to Contribute](https://github.com/Microsoft/vscode/wiki/How-to-Contribute).
+If you are interested in fixing issues and contributing directly to the code base, please see the document [How to Contribute](https://github.com/Microsoft/sqlopsstudio/wiki/How-to-Contribute).